IT Focus Area: digital

-It is the Agents of Transformation who can alleviate the fears and misunderstandings around technology—and can keep organizations from falling behind the curve due to a rapidly evolving business and technology landscape.
+It is the Agents of Transformation who can alleviate fears and misunderstandings around technology and keep organizations from falling behind the curve due to a rapidly evolving business and technology landscape.

 Gartner’s research indicates that companies “need to shift from external hiring strategies towards training their current workforces and applying risk mitigation strategies for critical talent shortages.”
-Organizations must adopt a culture of innovation to keep employees engaged and their business evolving.
+Organizations must adopt and foster a culture of innovation to keep employees engaged and their business evolving.

-Complacency and demotivation set in where there is a culture that favors an aversive or reactionary mentality to change over one of ingenuity.
+Complacency and demotivation are a dangerous product of a culture that is averse to change.
 If the right skills, tools, leadership support and reward are not established, progress and innovation stagnate.
-Complacency is a slow but certain death for a business.
+And complacency is a slow but certain death for a business.

 It’s true that rolling out and embracing change continuously adds new layers of complexity to operations.
 But cultivating the right talent, tools and cultural mindset can overcome fear and enable business transformation.